 Now your bike, if you ride regularly or a commuter, in the winter months I would recommend you get your bike serviced before the weather turns, as bike parts tend to wear out and work loose more easily in bad weather so it’s worth making sure everything is good to start with.

-Wash your bike at least once a week not just to look good but to wash off the grit, salt and all the muck your bike picks up from the road, which will eat or corrode some parts of the bicycle especially chain, gears and brakes and don’t forget to oil your chain after the wash, just one drop of oil on each link then wipe off the access with a rag.
+Wash your bike at least once a week not just to look good but to wash off the grit, salt and all the muck your bike picks up from the road, which will eat or corrode some parts of the bicycle especially the chain, gears and brakes and don’t forget to oil your chain after the wash, just one drop of oil on each link then wipe off the access with a rag.

-Now this part is slightly technical.
-Tyres, for grip in the winter, the idea is to get the most amount or rubber to have contact with the road.
+Now, this part is slightly technical.
+Tyres, for grip in the winter, the idea is to get the most amount of rubber to have contact with the road.
 So to get the best grip on wet roads, you’re looking for a wide smooth tyre, not a tyre with deep tread unless you are riding through thick mud or snow.
 Tyre pressure I think is a personal preference, as maximum pressure in your tyres will give you less rolling resistance and in my experience increase your puncture resistance but a slight decrease in pressure will give you a smoother ride and more rubber contacting the tarmac.

 Lights.
 For safe winter riding get a good set(s) of lights, as the more visible you are the better other road users can see you.
 There are so many different types of lights and the prices differ also.
 Go for the best that you can afford, to save money you can use rechargeable batteries or can get lights that you can charge by a USB cable through a mains socket or a computer.
 Don’t forget to remove your lights when you leave your bike locked up, as people like to take them for some reason!

-Finally you are not riding against other road users but the dark, make sure you can see and be seen, A good quality helmet goes without saying, it has saved me more than once from serious injury on our roads.
+Finally, you are not riding against other road users but the dark, make sure you can see and be seen, A good quality helmet goes without saying, it has saved me more than once from serious injury on our roads.
 Ride with anticipation and be sensible as we have all heard ‘sorry mate didn’t see you’.

 Watch out for metal drains, manhole covers, road markings and leaves as all are slippery when wet especially when turning.